manymoments/manymoments.github.io/_posts/2022-06-28-DAG-meets-BFT.markdown

 **[Bullshark](https://arxiv.org/abs/2201.05677), on the other hand, establishes a sweet spot between garbage collection and fairness.** The DAG is constantly garbage collected and fairness is guaranteed during synchronous periods.

 To accomplish this, validators attach their local time to each vertex they broadcast.
 Once an anchor is committed and ready for ordering, the anchor’s timestamp is computed as a median of times in its parents’ vertices.
-Then, while traversing back the anchor’s causal history (to deterministically order it), a timestamp of each round is computed as the median of times in the round vertices.
-When a round $r$ whose timestamp is smaller than the anchor’s timestamp by more than some predefined $\Delta$ time is reached, then $r$ and all the rounds smaller than $r$ are garbage collected. vertices that have yet been added to the DAG in these rounds will need to be re-broadcast in future rounds.
+Then, while traversing back over the anchor’s causal history (to deterministically order it), a timestamp of each round is computed as the median of times in the round vertices.
+When a round $r$ whose timestamp is smaller than the anchor’s timestamp by more than some predefined $\Delta$ time is reached, then $r$ and all the rounds smaller than $r$ are garbage collected.
+Vertices that have yet been added to the DAG in these rounds will need to be re-broadcast in future rounds.
 However, it is guaranteed that if a slow validator is able to broadcast its vertex in *delta* time, the vertex will be added to the DAG and totally ordered.

 ![](https://i.imgur.com/bR4XDV2.png =x350)